-ASMSA offers incentives for participation in our wellness program.
+ASMSA offers incentives for participation in campus-based wellness programs.
 Wellness leave time is offered to all employees to promote healthy living, self-care, and positive mental and physical health.
-Employees are entitled to 1.5 hours each week to use for campus related fitness activities or use of the campus fitness center.
+Employees are entitled to 1.5 hours each week to use for campus sponsored/initiated fitness activities or use of the campus fitness center.
 Employees will need to collaborate with their supervisor to establish a schedule that works for them and their department to take advantage of wellness time.